 (i) only process the Personal Data as necessary to provide the Services and in accordance with the Customer’s reasonable documented instructions from time to time;

-(ii) keep the Personal Data confidential and take all appropriate technical and organizational measures to ensure a level of security for the Personal Data which is appropriate to the risks to individuals that may result from the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to the Personal Data.
+(ii) keep the Personal Data confidential and take all appropriate technical and organisational measures to ensure a level of security for the Personal Data which is appropriate to the risks to individuals that may result from the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to the Personal Data.

-(v) not transfer any Personal Data, outside the EEA without the Customer’s prior written consent
+(v) not transfer any Personal Data, outside the EEA except to countries in which subprocessors authorised in accordance with Clause 5.4 are located (e.g. where Customer chooses to host Personal Data outside the EEA) or with the Customer’s prior written consent

 (vi) keep records of all processing of Personal Data which it carries out as the Customer’s data processor, required under Article30 of the GDPR, for as long as is necessary for the provision of the Services or as required by applicable law, and provide the Customer with a copy of those records on reasonable request;